eagleflo/mpyq/README.md

 script that can be run from anywhere, provided that you have added Python's bin directory to your PATH environment variable.

-Alternative way to install mpyq is to clone this git repository somewhere on your filesystem and then either adjust your PYTHONPATH environment variable to point to the directory that contains the repository or create a symbolic link to your Python's site-packages directory pointing at the repository.

 Note that the command line interface part of mpyq uses the argparse module, which was included into Python's standard library in version 2.7.
 If you didn't install mpyq from PyPI and you wish to use the command line interface